 The shortest possible clock delay from the package pin to the IOB clock is achieved by selecting the CMOS compatible clock inputs TCLK or BCLK.
-The guaranteed max value for their delay is 4.9 ns (XC3020-100), the sum of 2 ns for pad-to-CLKIN plus 2.9 ns for the clock buffer and clock distribution.
+The guaranteed max value for their delay is 6 ns (XC3020-100).

 Xilinx does not guarantee any shortest values for all these parameters.
 An unrealistic worst-worst case analysis might, therefore, assume two extreme values: